Docstrings Style Guide

 • If the thing you are referring to does not actually have somewhere to link to, do not use the :obj: syntax.
 Instead, mark it as code using double backticks.
 Examples of things that cannot be linked to are Python built in functions like int or NotImplementedError, functions from other modules outside of SymPy like matplotlib.plot, and variable or parameter names that are specific to the text at hand.
 In general, if the object cannot be accessed as sympy.something.something.object, it cannot be cross-referenced and you should not use the :obj: syntax.

-• If you are using are using one of the type specific identifiers like :func:, be sure that the type for it is correct. :func: only refers to Python functions.
+• If you are using one of the type specific identifiers like :func:, be sure that the type for it is correct. :func: only refers to Python functions.
 For classes, you need to use :class:, and for methods on a class you need to use :method:.
 In general, it is recommended to use :obj:, as this will work for any type of object.

 • If you cannot get the cross-referencing syntax to work, go ahead and submit the pull request as is and ask the reviewers for help.